André Carrillo: Sporting CP

-On 6 May 2011 it was reported that Carrillo signed a five-year contract with Sporting CP.
+On 6 May 2011, it was reported that Carrillo signed a five-year contract with Sporting CP.
 He was quickly included in the first team and was an unused substitute for the league games in round 2 and 3.
-Then in matchday 5 and playing from the start, he made his Primeira Liga debut on 19 September 2011 in Sporting's 2–3 away win over Rio Ave FC.
+Then in matchday 5 and playing from the start, he made his Primeira Liga debut on 19 September 2011 in Sporting's 3–2 away win over Rio Ave FC.
 He was in the starting line-up again in his second match and provided his first assist in his side's 3–0 win over Vitória Setúbal.
 Later he provided two assists in Sporting's 6–1 victory over Gil Vicente.
 Then in his eleventh match, he scored his first league goal in the 74th minute, but it was not enough to avoid a 2–1 away defeat to Braga.

 On 2 February 2016, Sporting informed that Carrillo had signed a contract with city rivals Benfica until 2021.

 In September 2020, it was revealed that 50% of Carrillo's economic rights at Sporting were owned by a third party based in the British Virgin Islands, set up by Russian billionaire Roman Abramovich.
 The revelation caused controversy as Carrillo had played against Abramovich's Chelsea in 2014 without this being declared.

-Benfica and loans
+Benfica

 Carrillo officially joined Portuguese defending champions Benfica on 1 July for the 2016–17 season.
+He was an unused substitute as the team won the 2016 Supertaça Cândido de Oliveira 3–0 against Braga on 7 August.
+He played 20 games and scored twice as they won the league; the team also won the Taça de Portugal and he netted against Estoril in the semi-finals.
+He started only three league games as manager Rui Vitória preferred Eduardo Salvio and Franco Cervi; this was one start fewer than in his final season at Sporting.

-On 24 August 2017, he joined English side Watford on a season-long loan with the option for a permanent transfer.
-For the 2018–19 season, he was loaned again, this time to Al-Hilal FC in Saudi Arabia.
+On 24 August 2017, Carrillo joined English side Watford on a season-long loan with the option for a permanent transfer.
+He was signed by his former Sporting manager Marco Silva.
+He made his debut two days later in a goalless draw away to Brighton & Hove Albion, coming on two minutes into the second half as a substitute for injured defender Craig Cathcart.
+He played 30 total games for the team from Vicarage Road, scoring the opener in a 2–1 home loss to Swansea City in the Premier League on 30 December, and in a 3–0 win over Bristol City in the FA Cup third round a week later.